FoxxMD/blog/_posts/2025-04-07-migrating-to-traefik.md

 This was the hardest requirement to meet for **edge cases**.
 Unlike NGINX,

-* Chaining together multiple transformations of a route is not as straightforward
 * Doing anything that short-circuits a route and isn't already a middleware isn't well documented
 * Traefik doesn't have as many middlewares (plugins) and well-documented, non-trivial "how to do X" examples
 * Traefik's docs mostly use file provider examples which have 1-to-1 equivalents in [docker provider labels](https://doc.traefik.io/traefik/providers/docker/#configuration-examples) but labels examples are basically non-existent.
 Tracking down examples of *complex* labels usage was frustrating.